How to open up to someone about your mental health

 Traveller Counselling Service

-If you are a young Traveller and would like to speak to a counsellor who specifically works with the Travelling Community, the Traveller Counselling Service can support you.
+If you are a young Traveller and would like to speak to a counsellor who works specifically with the Travelling Community, the Traveller Counselling Service can support you.
 The service works from a culturally inclusive framework which respects Traveller culture, identity, values and norms.
 They provide Traveller culture centred counselling and psychotherapy.
 They are a Dublin based service but offer counselling both in person and online.

 Feeling overwhelmed and want to talk to someone?